Best Endurance Ride Horse Breeds + Exactly What To Look For

 This is a very interesting and fascinating horse breed.
 It’s actually known as one of the oldest horse breeds around and they are famous be being great with changing weather and temperature.

-It’s a horse breed from Turkmenistan, bred to withstand high and low temperatures and extreme weather conditions.
+It’s a horse breed from Turkmenistan and that means this horse has been bred to withstand high and low temperatures and extreme weather conditions.

 Remember that you typically have to finish within 24 hours or so.

-It’s generally between 14.2 and 16 hands tall (59-64 inches or 150-163 centimeters), so we need to find one of the smaller horses among this breed.
-We cannot do well over long distances with a horse above 15 hands (60 inches or 154 centimeters).
+It’s generally between 14.2-16 hands tall (59-64 inches or 150-163 centimeters) so we need to find one of the smaller horses among this breed.
+We cannot do well over very long distances with a horse that’s well above 15 hands (60 inches or 154 centimeters).

-Remember that we are discussing the best breeds and horses for long distances.
-If we were to talk about whether the horse would complete an endurance ride, we could also use a slightly taller horse.
+Remember, that we are talking about the very best breeds and horses for long distances.
+If we would just talking about whether are not the horse could complete an endurance ride we could definitely also use a horse that’s a little taller.

-To show the level of perseverance in this horse breed, here’s an example of what they accomplished in 1935:
+Just to show the level of perseverance in this horse breed here’s an example of what they accomplished in 1935:

 A group of riders rode 2500 miles (4023 kilometers) from Ashgabat (the capital of Turkmenistan) to Moscow in 84 days.
-On this trip, they passed 235 miles (378 kilometers) of the desert without water!
+On this trip, they passed 235 miles (378 kilometers) of the desert with no water!

 Cross-Breeds